csswizardry/csswizardry.github.com/_posts/2016-06-20-speakers-checklist-before-and-after-your-talk.md

   way straight to the AV team.
 Return your mic and thank them for their help and support.
-* **Share your slides.** If the slides are only really of use the attendees who are in the room, tweet a link to them to the conference’s Twitter account.
+* **Share your slides.** If the slides are only really of use the attendees who are in the room, tweet a link to them directly at the conference’s Twitter
+  @account.
   This means you don’t end up spamming the rest of your followers who aren’t present, and the conference can retweet the resources to the attendees.
 * **Thank everyone.** The AV team, volunteers, organisers, venue staff, and a